gatsbyjs/gatsby/docs/docs/adding-an-rss-feed.md

 Your content might not fit neatly into the blog-starter scenario, for various reasons like:

 - Your content isn't in Markdown so the plugin doesn't know about it
-- Your Markdown files have dates in the filenames, for which the slug URLs cause 404s
+- Your Markdown files have dates in the filenames, so the slug URLs cause 404s

-The good news is you can accommodate these scenarios and more in `gatsby-config.js` and `gatsby-node.js`.
+Good news!
+You can accommodate these scenarios (and more!) in `gatsby-config.js` and `gatsby-node.js`.

-To customize the default feed schema (a.k.a. structure) output by the plugin to work with your website's content, you can start with the following code:
+To work with your website's content by customizing the default feed schema (a.k.a. structure) output, start with the following code:

 ```js:title=gatsby-config.js
 module.exports = {